JesseWebDotCom/vscode-dev-container/README.md

 3. Install [Docker Desktop](https://docs.docker.com/get-docker/) and configure its settings to start at login
 4. Run `.devcontainer/host_install.sh` to install the font required to properly display terminal prompts (currently OSX only)
 5. Start VS Code, run the Remote-Containers: Open Folder in Container... command from the Command Palette (F1) or quick actions Status bar item, and select the cloned repo folder.

+## Configuration

+Update the values in .devcontainer/devcontainer.env to set your time zone, desired PowerShell version, etc.